ALPINE ASCENTS TERMS AND CONDITIONS

 - 50% refunds will be provided between 90-120 days prior to the departure date of participant’s program.

 - No refunds will be provided 89 days or less prior to the departure date of participant’s program.

 - All refund requests must be made in writing and be received in our office on or before the deadline dates as stated above.

 TRIP CANCELLATION INSURANCE: We highly recommend purchasing trip cancellation/ interruption and evac insurance for your program.
 AAI offers plans in conjunction with a travel insurance provider.
 Detailed policy information will be sent upon receipt of your deposit.

-ADDITIONAL EXPENSES: AAI program participants are responsible and will pay all expenses incurred or associated with departing their program early for whatever reason including but not limited to illness, injury or other personal reasons.
+ADDITIONAL EXPENSES: AAID program participants are responsible and will pay all expenses incurred or associated with departing their program early for whatever reason including but not limited to illness, injury or other personal reasons.
 The Participant is responsible for paying their own evacuation, rescue, transport costs and for all other services not included in the AAI program.
 The Participant acknowledges they have the necessary insurances to cover this type of expenses or have sufficient financial capability to pay these costs.